FAQs – Infant/Toddler

-Welcome to our Frequently Asked Questions for Devereux Center for Resilient Children’s (DCRC) Infant and Toddler Inititaive, Resources, and Professional Development opportunities!
+Welcome to our Frequently Asked Questions for DCRC’s Infant & Toddler Initiative.

-Should you have general questions about Devereux Center for Resilient Children’s (DCRC’s) Philosophy, or questions across age ranges for our Resources and Professional Development, visit our Main FAQs page here.
+Should you have general questions about our philosophy or questions across age ranges for our resources and/or professional development, visit our General FAQs page.

 - Accept comfort from a familiar adult